VerifyTests/Verify/docs/parameterised.md

 [Overriding text used for parameters](#overriding-text-used-for-parameters) is respected when generating the hash.

-[XxHash64](https://learn.microsoft.com/en-us/dotnet/api/system.io.hashing.xxhash64) is used to perform the hash.
+[XxHash64](https://learn.microsoft.com/en-us/dotnet/api/system.io.hashing.xxhash64) is used to perform the hash.<!-- endInclude -->

 ### MSTest